 We define financial statement materiality as the magnitude by which misstatements, including omissions, could reasonably be expected to influence the economic decisions taken on the basis of the financial statements by reasonable users.
 In order to reduce to an appropriately low level the probability that any misstatements exceed materiality, we use a lower materiality level, performance materiality, to determine the extent of testing needed.
 Importantly, misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.

-Overall materiality Group We determined materiality for the financial statements as a whole to be £310,000 (2020; £400,000).
-Parent We have determined Parent Company materiality to be £195,000 (2020: £200,000).
+Group Parent Overall materiality We determined materiality for the financial statements as a whole to be £465,000 (2022: £310,000).
+We have determined Parent Company materiality to be £178,000 (2022: £195,000).
 How we determine it Based on a benchmark of 1.5% of revenue for the period.
 Based on a benchmark of 4% of gross assets.
-Rationale for benchmark applied Total revenues for the period has been determined to be the most appropriate benchmark.
-This differs from the previous period where 5% of the loss before tax was used due to a period of continued losses.
-However due to the volatility of this KPI, this was not considered an appropriate benchmark for the period.
+Rationale for benchmark applied Due to the volatility of profits/losses before tax, total revenues for the period has been determined to be the most appropriate benchmark.
 As the company is a holding company materiality was based on gross assets, in line with the previous year's calculation.
-Performance materiality On the basis of our risk assessment, together with our assessment of the Group's control environment, our judgement is that performance materiality for the financial statements should be 75% of materiality and was set at 232,500.
-Performance materiality for the Parent Company was set at 75% of financial statement materiality, for the same reasons as for the Group, being £146,000 (2020: 150,000).
-Specific materiality A lower materiality has been used for the cash element of directors' remuneration, being £2,000.
-A lower materiality has been used for the cash element of directors' remuneration, being £2,000.
+Performance materiality On the basis of our risk assessment, together with our assessment of the Group's control environment, our judgement is that performance materiality for the financial statements should be 70% of materiality and was set at £325,000 (2022: £232,500).
+Performance materiality for the Parent Company was set at 75% of financial statement materiality, for the same reasons as for the Group, being £133,000 (2022: 146,000).
+Specific materiality A lower materiality has been used for the cash element of Directors' remuneration, being £2,000.
+A lower materiality has been used for the cash element of Directors' remuneration, being £2,000.